Advertise with Jordan Publishing

-Inheritance Act Claims is the only updateable service devoted to claims under the Inheritance (Provision for Family Dependants) Act 1975.
+Inheritance Act Claims is the only updateable service devoted to claims under the Inheritance (Provision for Family Dependants) Act 1975 and is now available as either a print or online subscription.
 The interrelationship of claims under the 1975 Act and other areas of practice means that the law is constantly evolving.
 This clear and comprehensive work combines detailed explanatory commentary with invaluable precedents, case summaries and useful source material including consolidated legislation.

-The text is supplemented by procedural guides, checklists, statutes, CPR, tables and precedent materials, which provide you with everything you need to advance your client's case successfully.
+The text is supplemented by checklists, statutes, CPR, tables and precedent materials, which provide you with everything you need to advance your client's case successfully.

 The author is leading chancery barrister, praised in Chambers & Partners for "knowing his subject thoroughly".
 He is assisted by a team of contributors with extensive experience not only in these claims, but also in divorce, tax and international trusts, ensuring that all angles are covered.